 Why Mansion Global Chose This Property

-Listings featured by Mansion Global are selected from luxury inventory worldwide.
-Editorial choice tends to converge on properties with a distinctive story, architectural significance, and a credible provenance.
-142 Crafts Road delivers on all three.
-The Chapman & Frazer commission gives the property an architectural pedigree that places it among Brookline’s most significant residential structures.
-The Spanish Colonial style is rare enough in 1905 New England to be genuinely distinctive a century later.
-The dual historic district recognition and the Brookline Preservation Commission’s specific identification of the property as one of 17 notable residences add institutional weight to the architectural argument.
-And the 1906 auto house provides the kind of detail that defines a Mansion Global feature: specific, historically grounded, and rarely seen elsewhere in Greater Boston.
+First, the Chapman & Frazer commission gives the property an architectural pedigree.
+So that pedigree places it among Brookline’s most significant residential structures.
+Second, the Spanish Colonial style is rare enough in 1905 New England to read as genuinely distinctive a century later.
+Then there’s the institutional weight.
+The estate carries dual historic district recognition.
+The Brookline Preservation Commission also identified it as one of 17 notable residences.
+And the 1906 auto house provides the kind of detail that defines a Mansion Global feature.
+Above all, it is specific, historically grounded, and rarely seen elsewhere in Greater Boston.

 First Time Available in More Than 30 Years

-The property has been held by the same family for more than three decades.
-Homes of this scale, provenance, and setting are uncommon in any market.
-In Chestnut Hill, where the building stock is finite and the historic district overlays constrain new construction, properties of this caliber come to market generationally.
+The same family has held the property for more than three decades.
+After all, homes of this scale, provenance, and setting are uncommon in any market.
+In Chestnut Hill, the building stock is finite, and the historic district overlays constrain new construction.
+So properties of this caliber come to market generationally.

 142 Crafts Road is currently offered at $6,750,000.